 How Contact Dermatitis Forms

 Allergic reactions are often triggered by molecules called peptides, which carry information between tissues.
-These molecules are known to trigger immune cells, known as T-cells.
-Strangely, the products we’re talking about – commonly used skin care treatments – don’t include peptides.
+These molecules trigger immune cells, known as T-cells.
+Strangely, the products we’re talking about – common skin care treatments – don’t include peptides.
 In fact, the molecules those products include are thought to be too small to be seen by T-cells.
 That changed just recently with the publication of a paper in Science Immunology.

-The researchers in this study found that a molecule in our skin, called CD1A, binds to some skin care product chemicals.
-This results in a larger molecule, which is then able to be noticed by T-cells.
+The study found a molecule in our skin, CD1A, binds to some skin care product chemicals.
+This results in a larger molecule, which the T-cells then notice.
 Several skin care product ingredients were discovered to create this reaction, including benzyl benzoate and benzyl cinnamate, which are molecules commonly used in vanilla-scented oil.

 What Does This Mean for You?